-The Coalition Government issued a consultation paper, Local decisions: a fairer future for social housing, on 30 November 2010 with a closing date of 17 January 2011.
+The Coalition Government issued a consultation paper, Local decisions: a fairer future for social housing, on 30 November 2010.
 In section 7 of this paper the Government said it was “seeking views on the reforms needed to enable local authorities and social landlords to tackle overcrowding.”
 Subsequently, the Localism Act 2011 gave these landlords various tools aimed at assisting them in tackling overcrowded housing.
-The introduction of the under-occupation deduction from Housing Benefit for claimants in social housing has, the Government argues, provided an added incentive for tenants to downsize thus freeing up properties for overcrowded families.
+Measures such as the under-occupation deduction from Housing Benefit for claimants in social housing had, the Government argued, provided an added incentive for tenants to downsize thus freeing up properties for overcrowded families.

 Commons Briefing papers SN01013